A1101C/Explicanda/README.md

 ./engine "your expression here"
 ```
 Just replace the text with an expression like 3+5*2 and it will print to the terminal the answer "13"

+You can set debugMode = true; in the config.h file to get a print out of the start and end of each step in the calculator as well as some other useful information if you are accessing the binary  directly with ./engine, but debugMode = false; must be set when you compile it for deployment as the additional outputs may cause issues with the webgui.

 # Development and Goals
 ## History